digitoimistodude/marlin-vagrant/README.md

 }
 ````

-Run `vagrant provision`, add `10.1.2.4 jolly.dev` to `/etc/hosts` and boom! http://jolly.dev points to your project file.
+Run `vagrant provision`, add `10.1.2.4 jolly.test` to `/etc/hosts` and boom! http://jolly.test points to your project file.

 ### How to remove a project or vhost

-If you remove a project from Projects folder, or rename it, you should also remove/rename `vhosts/projectname.dev` correspondingly and make sure after `vagrant ssh` you don't have that conf to point nonexisting files in `/etc/nginx/sites-enabled` and `/etc/nginx/sites-available`.
+If you remove a project from Projects folder, or rename it, you should also remove/rename `vhosts/projectname.test` correspondingly and make sure after `vagrant ssh` you don't have that conf to point nonexisting files in `/etc/nginx/sites-enabled` and `/etc/nginx/sites-available`.
 Otherwise the server wont' start!

 For example, if we create test project to ~/Projects/test and then remove the folder, next time you are starting up nginx fails.
-You will have to `vagrant ssh` and `sudo rm /etc/nginx/sites-enabled/test.dev && sudo rm /etc/nginx/sites-available/test.dev && /vagrant/vhosts/test.dev`.
+You will have to `vagrant ssh` and `sudo rm /etc/nginx/sites-enabled/test.test && sudo rm /etc/nginx/sites-available/test.test && /vagrant/vhosts/test.test`.

 ## Connecting with another computer in LAN

-You should be good to go after setting up **/etc/hosts** to `192.168.2.242 jolly.dev` (depending on your local subnet of course) on remote computer.
+You should be good to go after setting up **/etc/hosts** to `192.168.2.242 jolly.test` (depending on your local subnet of course) on remote computer.
 If you have problems like I had, run this command on your vagrant host PC (not inside vagrant ssh!):

     sudo ssh -p 2222 -gNfL 80:localhost:80 vagrant@localhost -i ~/.vagrant.d/insecure_private_key